 2. This Note has been issued subject to representations, warranties and covenants of the original Holder hereof as contained in that certain Securities Purchase Agreement ("Agreement") of even date herewith, and subject to all restrictions, terms, conditions and disclosures in the Agreement, and may be transferred or exchanged only in compliance with the Securities Act of 1933, as amended, and applicable state and other securities laws.
 Prior to the due presentment for such transfer of this Note, the Company and any agent of the Company may treat the person in whose name this Note is duly registered on the Company's Note register as the owner hereof for the purpose of receiving payment as herein provided and all other purposes, whether or not this Note is overdue, and neither the Company nor any such agent shall be affected by notice to the contrary.
-The transferee shall be bound, as the original Holder, by the same representations and terms described herein and under the Agreement.
+The transfere shall be bound, as the original Holder, by the same representations and terms described herein and under the Agreement.

-3. The Holder may, at such Holder's option, at any time while any sums are outstanding and unpaid hereunder, convert the thenoutstanding principal amount of this Note or any portion thereof, and any interest and any penalties accrued and unpaid thereon (the "Conversion Amount"), into a number shares of fully paid and nonassessable Common Stock of the Company (the "Conversion Shares") pursuant to the following formula: the Conversion Amount divided by \$0.08 (the "Conversion Price").
+3. The Holder may, at such Holder's option, at any time while any sums are outstanding and unpaid hereunder, convert the then-outstanding principal amount of this Note or any portion thereof, and any interest and any penalties accrued and unpaid thereon (the "Conversion Amount"), into a number shares of fully paid and nonassessable Common Stock of the Company (the "Conversion Shares") pursuant to the following formula: the Conversion Amount divided by \$0.05 (the "Conversion Price").
 The Holder may exercise the right to convert all or any portion of the Conversion Amount by delivering to the Company (i) an executed and completed notice of conversion in the form attached to this Note (the "Notice of Conversion") to the Company and (ii) this Note.
 The business day on which a Notice of Conversion and this Note are delivered to the Company in accordance with the provisions hereof shall be deemed a "Conversion Date."
-The Company will transmit the certificates representing Conversion Shares issuable upon such conversion of this Note to the Holder via express courier within a reasonable time after the Conversion Date.
-No fractional shares shall be issued upon conversion of this Note.
-The amount of any of the Conversion Amount which is less than a whole share of Common Stock shall be paid to the Holder in cash.
-Any delay due to such circumstance shall not be an event of default under this Note.
+The Company will transmit the certificates representing Conversion Shares issuable upon such conversion of this Note within a reasonable time after the Conversion Date to the Holder electronically through the Company's transfer agent by means of a direct registration system ("DRS").
+Physical stock certificates will be issued upon written request subject to shipping cost paid by holder of the Shares.
+No fractional shares shall be issued upon conversion of this Note, shall not be an event of default under this Note.